Homogeneous spaces over an abelian variety: Unramified cohomology and unramified Witt group of an abelian variety

-\begin{remark} The sequence defined in the preceding proposition is called the \emph{Pardon spectral sequence}.
+\begin{remark} The spectral sequence defined in the preceding proposition is called the \emph{Pardon spectral sequence} and was first introduced in \cite[Cor.~0.13]{Pardon2000}.
 Pardon does not define it using the formalism of derived Witt groups introduced by Balmer in \cite{Balmer2000,Balmer2001}.
-One way to construct it for a smooth scheme over a field, within this formalism, is to use the Gersten--Witt complex defined by Balmer and Walter in \cite{BalmerWalter2002}.